ojitha/ojitha.github.io/_posts/2020-09-17-Bash scripting.md

 categories: [blog]
 excerpt_separator: <!--more-->
 ---

-Understand the bash to use in day to day developer life.
+Understand the bash scripting to use in the day-to-day life of the developer.

 <!--more-->